elsheppo/kg-ai-starter/README.md

 # - Go to your Supabase project's SQL Editor
 # - Copy everything from supabase/schema.sql
 # - Paste and run it to create tables and functions
+#
+# ⚠️ IMPORTANT: The schema must be run BEFORE npm setup!
+# If you modify schema.sql later, you must manually update
+# your database - the seed script only inserts data, it does
+# NOT update table structures or functions.

 # 4. Install dependencies and load demo data
 npm run setup